evanbergeron/lockfree-bdd/index.md

 This was hard.
 It took us several tries to correctly implement this, though it was our intent for a while.
 All of the memory locality design decisions made above were made with BFS in mind.

-Recall that in the BDD graphs, the value of a node is dependent on its childrens' values.
+In BDD graphs, the value of a node is dependent on its childrens' values.
 In a DFS context, we compute the value of the children prior to the parent, making reduction straightforward.
 In BFS, we need two phases: an expansion and a reduction phase.

-Our final implementation uses the ite formulation of bfs, similar to [8].
-Our understanding is that this incurs more memory accesses than the more modern (op, node, node) implementations as in [4, 5, 6].
-We ultimately chose this approach because of its consistency with our dfs implementation, which allowed for a good deal of code reuse.
+Our final implementation uses the ite formulation of BFS, similar to [8].
+Our understanding is that this incurs more memory accesses than the more modern (op, node, node) implementations as in [4, 5, 6], but we ultimately chose this approach because of its consistency with our DFS implementation, allowing for a good deal of code reuse.

 We maintain a mapping from bdd_node triples to a final bdd_result.
 We maintain a dynamically-resized list for each variable.
 The elements of the list are 4-tuples: 3 bdd_ptrs (a key) and 1 bdd node (a result).